Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Directory functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `Directory`.
 This service **MUST** offer twelve Remote Procedure Calls (rpc):
 - `RegisterInway`, registers an Inway and the services the Inway is offering to the FSC Group
-- `RegisterOutway`, registers an Outway to the FSC Group
-- `ListServices`, lists the services available on the FSC Groups
+- `ListServices`, lists the services available on the FSC Group
-- `ListPeers`, list peers active on the FSC Group
-- `GetPeerContractManager`, returns the Contract Manager of a peer
+- `ListPeerInways`, lists the Inways of a peer
-- `SetPeerContactDetails`, sets contact details of a peer
 - `GetGroupInfo`, return the version of the FSC standard used by the FSC Group

 All rpc's **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
 The messages are specified below.